Yeast Pancakes with Fruit

 How to Make Yeast Pancakes with Fruit

-• Mix flour, milk, yeast and a pinch of salt into a batter.
+• Step 1 – Mix flour, milk, yeast and a pinch of salt into a batter.
 It should become a smooth batter, not a clumpy buttermilk pancake batter and you’ll see it is a lot thinner than the American pancake batter.
 The batter does not contain any sugar, which makes it like a canvas for savory and sweet varieties.

-Picture of Yeast Pancake with Fruit cut in wedges
+Yeast pancake with fruit, cut in quarters.

 Yeast Pancakes with Fruit